microsoft/debug-adapter-protocol/specification.md

 Clients should only call this request if the capability 'exceptionBreakpointFilters' returns one or more filters.

+If a filter or filter option is invalid (e.g. due to an invalid 'condition'), the request should fail with an 'ErrorResponse' explaining the problem(s).

 ```typescript
 interface SetExceptionBreakpointsRequest extends Request {
   command: 'setExceptionBreakpoints';